LLNL/UnifyFS/README.md

 metadata indexing, co-located I/O delegation, and server-side read clustering and pipelining.

-Please note that the current implementation of UnifyCR is not of production quality, and is for research purpose only.
-The current client-side interface is based on POSIX, including open, pwrite, lio_listio, pread, write, read, lseek, close and fsync.
+Please note that the current implementation of UnifyCR is still in development and is not yet of production quality.
+The client-side interface is based on POSIX, including open, pwrite, lio_listio, pread, write, read, lseek, close and fsync.
 UnifyCR is designed for batched write and read operations under a typical bursty I/O workload (e.g. checkpoint/restart); it is optimized for bursty write/read based on pwrite/lio_listio respectively.

-It is still an open research question on whether we should give UnifyCR a comprehensive POSIX support, or provide a few POSIX APIs, but layer on top of them with other higher-level I/O functions.
-Below is the guide on how to install and use UnifyCR server.
+Below is the guide on how to install and use
+UnifyCR server.

 ## How to build (with UNIFYCR tests):